Access to Services

 - Discover healthy ways to deal with grief.

 - Find positive ways of remembering their loved one.

-Children can learn healthy coping skills all while enjoying fun activities such as swimming, horseback riding and more!
+- Children can learn healthy coping skills all while enjoying fun activities.

 Hospice volunteers provide companionship to our patients living with a serious illness and help their family and caregivers in many ways.
 Our volunteers also assist our staff with clerical work, fund raising, community outreach, patient celebrations, and other areas of hospice.
 Volunteers must be 21 years of age.